My Favourite Corgi

 • For puppies over two months old: You should know whether your corgi is a fluffy – as the fluffiness of the fur should be noticeable.
 This is particularly if you compare them to their siblings, or other puppies around that age.

 For the best answer, check in with your vet.
-They’ve got a lot of experience with seeing young puppies for comparison – and you may even be able to get a genetic test (though it is certainly cheaper just to wait and see!).
+They’ve got a lot of experience with seeing young puppies for comparison – and you may even be able to get a genetic test (though it is certainly cheaper just to wait and see!)

-Does the American Kennel Club (AKC) approve of Fluffy Corgis?
+Does the American Kennel Club (AKC) approve of fluffy corgis?

 • For Pembroke Welsh Corgis, the fluffy mutation is called a “very serious fault.”